abijith-2002/bugflow-backend/APIBackend/AUTH_USAGE_JWT.md

 Environment variables (set in APIBackend/.env):
 - JWT_SECRET_KEY: Secret key used to verify tokens
 - JWT_ALGORITHM: Algorithm used to sign/verify tokens (e.g., HS256)
+- JWT_EXPECTED_AUDIENCE (optional): If set, the backend will enforce this aud claim.
+If not set, audience validation is disabled to support Supabase access tokens commonly used by the frontend.

 How it works:
 - The dependency src/api/security.py provides: